School of Nursing

 Tell me about the faculty.

-We recognize that the faculty are what make a program and its learners succeed!.
-We are proud to say that we have experienced FNPs-educators-scientists who are on our faculty who work hard to ensure your training prepares you well for the challenges and rewards inherent in being an FNP.
-Our faculty use innovative teaching strategies to engage you actively in your own learning, including through simulation and interprofessional education
+We recognize that the faculty makes a program and its learners succeed.
+We are proud to say that we have experienced FNPs-educators-scientists on our faculty who work hard to ensure your training prepares you well for the challenges and rewards inherent in being an FNP.
+Our faculty use innovative teaching strategies to engage you actively in your learning, including through simulation and interprofessional education

-What is the faculty to student ratio?
-Does faculty have recent clinical experience?
+What is the faculty-to-student ratio?
+Do the faculty have recent clinical experience?

-We currently have 7 faculty dedicated to the FNP program all of whom are experienced and board certified; the majority divide their between clinical practice and teaching.
-With a class size between 22-28 students, that is a ratio that ensures you and your faculty will get to know each other well.
-You are not just a number here!
+We currently have seven faculty members dedicated to the FNP program, all experienced and board-certified; the majority divide their time between clinical practice and teaching.
+With a class size between 22 and 28 students, that ratio ensures you and your faculty will get to know each other well.
+You are not just a number here.

 Tell me about what to expect in terms of clinical experience as an FNP student; Do I need to find my own preceptors when I start to train in the clinical sites?
 Where are clinical sites?

 We know getting qualified preceptors is one of the most difficult parts of nurse practitioner training.
-Fortunately, our team includes a full time clinical coordinator who works closely with the faculty to get our learners the training they need to become qualified and effective FNPs.
-We assess what the student’s clinical experience has been throughout the quarter and determine what their learning needs are.
-Then we work to find a clinical site that will address those clinical learning needs.
+Fortunately, our team includes a full-time clinical coordinator who works closely with the faculty to get our learners the training they need to become qualified and effective FNPs.
+We assess the students' clinical experience throughout the quarter and determine their learning needs.
+Then, we work to find a clinical site that will address those clinical learning needs.

-Clinical sites include private offices, nurse practitioner owned practices, large health institutions, migrant and Indian Health Centers and county health departments.
-They are typically located within 15-60 minutes of the student’s regional campus; rarely, a maximum travel of 2 hours to clinical site may be required.
+Clinical sites include private offices, nurse practitioner-owned practices, large health institutions, migrant and Indian Health Centers, and county health departments.
+They are typically located within 15-60 minutes of the student’s regional campus; rarely, a maximum travel of two hours to the clinical site may be required.

 How do your students do on their board certification exams?
 Finding employment after graduation?

-We have had a 100% first-time pass rate for national board certification exams for the last 6 years.
+For the last six years, we have had a 100% first-time pass rate for national board certification exams.
 Employers and preceptors alike indicate a preference for hiring or working with OHSU FNP students/new graduates, often citing their level of preparation and professionalism as the reason.

 What does Distance Education Delivery for FNP mean?